Global anthropogenic temperature

 used to explore the correlation between global temperature since 1940 and

 global energy of the power grid.
-For
+For comparison

-usage expected to be proportional to CO2 emissions.
+expected to be proportional to CO2 emissions.
 For total energy in the grid ( plot on left) we have P Value Results r=.98 DF=6

 The two-tailed P value is less than 0.0001.
 By conventional criteria, this difference is

-considered to be extremely statistically significant.For
+considered to be extremely statistically significant.For total energy

-right) ( equivalent to CO2 emissions) we have P Value Results r=.70 DF=6
+consumed (plot on right) ( equivalent to CO2 emissions) we have P

-The two-tailed P value equals 0.0532
+Value Results r=.70 DF=6 The two-tailed P value equals 0.0532 By conventional criteria, this difference is

-statistically significant.
-It can be clearly seen that the hypothesis is
+considered to be not quite statistically significant.
+It can be clearly seen

-2007–2010 was unusually deep and long lived.
-In the later stages of this period
+The solar minimum of 2007–2010 was unusually deep and long lived.
+In the

-the electron fluxes in the radiation belts dropped to extremely low levels.
-The
+later stages of this period the electron fluxes in the radiation belts dropped

-flux of relativistic electrons (>1 MeV) was significantly
+to extremely low levels.
+The flux of relativistic electrons (>1 MeV)

-centre of the recent and so called global warming hiatus and also coincided
+period was at the centre of the recent and so called global warming hiatus and

-with one of Britain’s coldest ever winters.
+also coincided with one of Britain’s coldest ever winters.
+The dynamics of the inner magnetosphere is

-interactions between different plasma populations that are coupled through
+strongly governed by the interactions between different plasma populations that

-interactions.
-The precipitating inner magnetospheric particles influence the ionosphere and upper
+precipitating inner magnetospheric particles influence the ionosphere and upper

 atmospheric chemistry and affect climate.
 Parasitic